KevinAntonioWiyonoLauw/fullstackapp/README.md

 );
 ```

 I would get console log `Generating submissions...` in terminal.
 After test through all, I start to generate the real submission.
+After testing worked, I changed the code in `queue.ts` `schema.ts` `resolver.ts` to the real code.
+Set `count` to generate 5 submissions at one time.

+## 📝 Work flow

+Functionality is done in frontend, backend and frontend are connect via graphql, `faker.js` is used to generate fake data, after queue the job, the fake data will be stored in graphql database.

+run frontend `npm run dev`

+run backend `docker compose up`

+Next step, I will opmize the frontend and deploy to render.